How to Write a Follow Up Email After an Interview (Short, Specific, Confident)

 What to include (and what to skip)

 Skip: re-listing your resume, asking when you'll hear back, mentioning other offers as leverage unless you actually have a deadline, and any apologies for things that went fine.
+To be fair, most people include at least two of these.
+Don't.

 What to do if you had multiple interviewers